How to Raise the Profile of Editing in Your Company

 Editors in your company should not be seen as ground crew or as flight instructors.
 You’re the aeronautical engineers.
 You set the designs and processes.
 And you can improve them, too.

 The same is true for editing.
-You already use MS Word to accomplish tasks that take longer on paper.
+You already use Microsoft Word to accomplish tasks that take longer on paper.
 And you may already use tools like PerfectIt to help you edit faster and better.
-But what you probably didn’t realize is that you can use these tools to lift the quality of your colleagues’ writing.
+But what you probably didn’t realize is that you can use these tools to improve the quality of your colleagues’ writing.

-Just as an engineer knows their airplane better than anyone else, you know writing at your organization.
+Just as an engineer knows their aeroplane better than anyone else, you know writing at your organization.
 You know where it goes right and where people make mistakes.
 Even better, you’ve already written it down.
-That style manual that your colleagues don’t care about is packed full of wisdom perfectly designed for your organization.
-Here’s how you turn that from a manual few people touch into an essential system that everyone uses.
+That style manual that your colleagues don’t care about is packed full of wisdom and perfectly designed for your organization.
+Here’s how you take it from a manual few people touch into an essential system that everyone uses.

 You can program large parts of your company style manual into PerfectIt—and then implement and oversee its use throughout the company so that the authors get things right as they’re writing.
 Everyone who handles text in your company can run their document through it and see what little mechanical fixes to make.
 In other words, they can do a lot of their own pre-flight checklist.
-And whereas you could never personally edit every piece of writing that your colleagues produce, now you know that every document can have the benefit of your guidance.
+And, while you could never personally edit every piece of writing that your colleagues produce, now you know that every document can have the benefit of your guidance.
 Here are some examples:

-Now when your colleagues use inappropriate language or forget to write the company’s name properly, it’s because they didn’t take the two minutes to follow the guide you’ve built into their software.
+Now when your colleagues use inappropriate language or forget to write the company’s name properly, it’s because they didn’t take a few minutes to follow the guide you’ve built into their software.
 Instead of being invisible and still getting the blame, you’re highly visible and the recognized authority!

 Does this make it sound like software is taking over your editing?
 The opposite is true.
 You’re the one who’s setting and maintaining the standards.
-And like any engineer, it’s your job to iterate on and improve them.
+And, like any engineer, it’s your job to iterate and improve them.
 You’re updating them all the time.

-If you don’t have PerfectIt yet, start with just a single license or a license for the editing team.
+If you don’t have PerfectIt yet, start with our free trial, then a subscription for a single user or just the editing team.
 It’s inexpensive and will get fast approval when you mention how much time it saves.
 Then start building in your style manual so you can show the higher-ups how much more efficient it will make the workflow.